ververica/flink-training-troubleshooting/README.md

-# Flink Training - Troubleshooting Flink
+# Apache Flink® Troubleshooting Training

+**This repository provides a training for troubleshooting Apache Flink applications.**

 ## Introduction

+This repository provides the basis of the hands-on part of the "Troubleshooting Flink" advanced training session at Flink Forward Berlin 2018.

+### Requirements

+To make use of this repository participants will need:

+* git
+* JDK 8
+* maven
+* a Java IDE (Intellij IDEA/Eclipse)
+* access to a dA Platform instance (provided offline during the training)

-## Infrastructure
+### Infrastructure

-There are two ways to run this job: locally in your IDE and on dA Platform.
+During the training participants will be asked to run the Flink job `TroubledStreamingJob` locally as well as on dA Platform.

 ### Locally

 Just run the main-method of `TroubledStreamingJob`.
-To have access to the Flink UI, replace the existing `ExecutionEnvironment` by `StreamExecutionEnvironment.createLocalEnvironmentWithWebUi(new Configuration())`.
-You might also want use `DataStream#print()` instead of the `DiscardingSink` for local debugging.
+To access the Flink UI, replace the existing `ExecutionEnvironment` by `StreamExecutionEnvironment.createLocalEnvironmentWithWebUi(new Configuration())`.
+You might also want to use `DataStream#print()` instead of the `DiscardingSink` for local debugging.

 ### dA Platform